wilfredinni/pysheetComments/2019/April/poetry_vscode_p2/projects-poetry-vscode-p2.md

 ![format on save](https://raw.githubusercontent.com/wilfredinni/pysheetComments/master/2019/April/poetry_vscode_p2/img/format-on-save.png)

-Lastly, *Black* defaults to 88 characters per line in contrast with the 80 allowed by *Flake8*, so to avoid conflicts, open *.vscode* folder and add the following at the end of the *settings.json* file:
+Lastly, *Black* defaults to 88 characters per line in contrast with the 80 allowed by *Flake8*, so to avoid conflicts, open the *.vscode* folder and add the following at the end of the *settings.json* file:

 ```json
 {